|

 Online, in response to questioning by Attorney General

 Janet Reno.
-(April 1, 1996)
+(April 1, 1996) 2.
+One

 who studies excessively; a grind.What's the origin